-- Must not photograph, video, or monitor areas where other members of the university community or members of the general public would have a reasonable expectation of privacy.
+- Must not photograph, video or monitor areas where other members of the university community or members of the general public would have a reasonable expectation of privacy.

 Civil Operations/Commercial Use

-- All civil (commercial, contract, or university-owned) operated UAS devices must comply with all federal (FAA), state and local laws.
+- All civil (commercial, contract or university-owned) operated UAS devices must comply with all federal (FAA), state and local laws.

 - A UAS operator must provide a certificate of insurance naming the trustees of Quinnipiac University as an additional insured with a minimum limit of no less than $1 million per occurrence and $2 million in the aggregate in liability insurance written on an occurrence basis.

-- A commercially owned (university or contract) operator must file a “flight plan” including date, time and duration of flight and operational area, with the Quinnipiac Productions department within the Office of Integrated Marketing Communications 48 hours prior to commencing the UAS flight.
+- A commercially owned (university or contract) operator must file a “flight plan” including date, time and duration of flight and operational area, with the Quinnipiac Productions department within the Office of Marketing and Communications 48 hours prior to commencing the UAS flight.